-Table 1 provides information on the number of H-1B petitions filed by employers in FY 2017.
+Table 1 provides information on the number of H-1B petitions filed by employers in FY 2023 and previous fiscal years.
 This table also provides information on the number of H-1B petitions approved by USCIS during this period.
 Petitions filed in a particular quarter are not necessarily adjudicated in that same quarter.